 In November 2023, the FASB issued Accounting Standards Update (ASU) 2023-07, "Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures," to enhance disclosures for significant segment expenses for all public entities required to report segment information in accordance with ASC 280.
 The standard did not change the definition of a segment, the method for determining segments or the criteria for aggregating operating segments into reportable segments.
-The amendments are effective for fiscal years beginning after December 15, 2023, and interim periods within fiscal years beginning after December 15, 2023, and interim periods within fiscal years beginning with our 2024 Form 10-K. The adoption is not expected to have a material impact to our financial statements or disclosures.
+The amendments are effective for fiscal years beginning after December 15, 2023, and interim periods within fiscal years beginning after December 15, 2024.
+Retrospective adoption is required for all prior periods presented in the financial statements.
+We plan to adopt the standard beginning with our 2024 Form 10-K. The adoption is not expected to have a material impact to our financial statements or disclosures.